My 2x great grandmother, Mary Ann Wright was born in Burton Pidsea to Thomas and Isabella Wright (nee Thompson) on 5th November 1879.

 My grandmother told me that she always remembers going to visit her grandmother, Mary Ann.
 She referred to her as Grandma Hunter and didn’t actually know her first and middle name until I found it out.
 My grandmother told me that Mary Ann’s bathroom always smelled of Lifebuoy soap.

 My grandmother remembers Mary Ann lying down in her bed, that had been brought downstairs after she had fallen down the stairs in her home.
 She had broken her hip and was consequently bedridden.
 Mary Ann sadly passed away on 5th January 1966 in Hedon, East Yorkshire, aged 86.
 The story goes that she passed away because of the Pneumonia she had caught, a little while after her accident.
 I will not know this for definite until I purchase her death record.
+My great uncle said that after her accident, she was taken to the hospital.
+It was cold when she came out of there, and that is when she caught the Pnemonia.

 Mary Ann is now buried in Hedon Town Cemetery, East Yorkshire, with her husband Henry Hunter and one of their sons, Harold Hunter.
 She was buried there on 10th January 1966.
 Sadly there is no gravestone for the couple and their son, but I am trying to sort something out for them.